This is accomplished through leadership development, human relations, skills development, values awareness, and self-discovery.

 In North Attleboro: Click here for your application.

 In Foxboro: Click here for your application.
 Meetings have begun!
 Sr. Leaders meet Wednesdays from 6:00 pm - 7:30 pm.
 Jr. Leaders meet Thursdays from 6:00 pm - 7:30 pm.

 This is a place where teens become leaders in their community!
 Leaders Club is designed to offer young adults the opportunity to develop leadership skills as they provide volunteer service within the YMCA and their community.

 Sessions and events are balanced with values discussions, peer relationship building, and programs targeted at managing all aspects of a young adult’s daily life.
 Leaders Club members participate in several social outings, including Senior Leader rally weekends that include hundreds of Leaders from all over the Northeast area.
 This program is extremely hands-on and is managed by an elected executive board of peers and a YMCA advisor.
-Go to Leaders Club for your application to join for the 2013/14 school year.

 Junior Leaders Club (Grades 6–8)

 Junior Leaders Club is designed as an introduction to Senior Leaders Club and is operated in the same format.
 Members participate in several events hosted by the YMCA and perform regular community service hours.
 Members are encouraged to participate in most social opportunities offered to the Senior Leaders, as well as opportunities designed exclusively for the Junior Leaders.

 The Hockomock Area YMCA is pleased to offer life skill training for youth ages 11-15 in the areas of babysitting, CPR, and first aid.
 The following courses, upon completion, will offer certification paperwork from the American Safety & Health Institute (ASHI).

 Cost for each class is $60 members / $90 program members.
 Register online